 A reader recently inquired, "All my friends are coke heads, what should I do?"
 And my advice was, "find new friends".
 This seems pretty simple and basic - if you hang out with coke heads, you will become one, or at the very least, your life will be unpleasant, as they will steal from you, eventually, and be unreliable and unpredictable.

 But many folks think that is horrific advice - how can you just walk away from friendship or even your family?
 And the answer is, if it is an abusive relationship, just walk away.
 You can't "fix" people, and if you hang out with folks who are bad for your psyche, you will just make yourself miserable.

 Sadly, our society often forces people into contact with each other, and High School is the prime example of this.
 You are tossed into the meat grinder and forced to interact intimately, with a lot of people who often have very, very wrong ideas.
 Teenagers are very suggestible and easy to market to, not because they are young and impressionable (that helps, of course) but mostly (I think) because they spend so much time with one another and place great emphasis on being accepted and being part of some social group.

 As we get older, well, we spend less time in forced social groups like high school or college.
 Work becomes the only forced social group, and even there, people often pick up poor normative cues and thus act against their own self-interest.

 It is only when we get older that we start to care less about what others think, and think more for ourselves.
 Sadly, of course, some never reach this point.
-Many remain with the herd until they breath their last breath.
-Visit and retirement community and you'll see what I mean.
+Many remain with the herd until they breathe their last breath.
+Visit a retirement community sometime, and you'll see what I mean.